Kidnapping of Barbara Mackle: Arrests and convictions of the perpetrators

 Krist was convicted and sentenced to life in prison in 1969, but was released on parole after ten years.
 Krist received a pardon to allow him to attend medical school.
 He practiced medicine in Indiana before his license was revoked in 2003 for lying about a disciplinary action received during his residency.

-In March 2006, Krist was arrested on a sailboat off the coast of Alabama with 14 kg of cocaine, reportedly worth about $1 million, and four illegal aliens.
+In March 2006, Krist was arrested on a sailboat off the coast of Alabama with 14 kg of cocaine, reportedly worth about $1 million, and four undocumented people.
 He was sentenced to five years and five months in prison and released in November 2010.

-On August 27, 2012, in Mobile, Alabama, U.S. District Judge Callie Virginia Granade revoked Krist's supervised release for violation of his probation.
+On August 27, 2012, in Mobile, Alabama, U.S. District Judge Callie V. Granade revoked Krist's supervised release for violation of his probation.
 He had left the country without permission, sailing to Cuba and South America on his sailboat.
 Judge Granade sentenced Krist to 40 months' imprisonment.